bhauman/bhauman.github.com/drafts/devcards.md

 <div id="tz-board-3"></div>
 </div>

-Interacting with these one row boards quickly verifies that tiles are combining correctly and animations are phasing correctly in these particular starting states.
+Interacting with these boards quickly verifies that tiles are combining correctly and animations are phasing correctly in these particular starting states.
 Given that [2048][2048] game progression is random, being able to look at specific examples like this can be very helpful in nailing down the behavior of shifting tile rows.

 Seeing examples like these side by side is a luxury that we are not accustomed to.
 Now imagine being able to surface code examples with